smxi/inxi/README.txt

 IRC
 --------------------------------------------------------------------------------

-You can go to: irc.oftc.net channel #smxi
+You can go to: irc.oftc.net or irc.libera.chat channel #smxi

 but be prepared to wait around for a while to get a response.
 Generally it's better to use github issues.